-The Basin includes a substantial area of state park lands managed by the California Department of Parks and Recreation.
+The Basin includes a substantial area of state park lands managed by the California Department of Parks and Recreation (CSP&R 2018).
 The Basin includes portions of Twin Lakes State Beach and The Forest of Nisene Marks State Park.
-The basin also includes the entirety of New Brighton State Beach, Seacliff State Beach, and Rio Del Mar State Beach.
+The Basin also includes the entirety of New Brighton State Beach, Seacliff State Beach, and Rio Del Mar State Beach.
+The Basin also includes a portion of the Long-toed Salamander Ecological Reserve in the eastern portion of the Basin.
+This land is managed for resource conservation purposes by the California Department of Fish and Wildlife.